AndrewGerstenslager/MakeUC2022FoodSafe/README.md

 Here we have a c# library we can utilize to communicate to the arduino.
 We also have the associated arduino code located in this folder.

+#Full App

+This is in the compiled folder.
+It should run... but we had some crazy libraries for the image processing.

 ## Front End - seperate

 Here is the seperate components of the XAML fromnt end that we used to control our actions in a graphical form